 Brian Treanor is Charles S. Casassa Chair and Professor of Philosophy at Loyola Marymount University.
-A hermeneutic philosopher, his interdisciplinary teaching and scholarship explore a wide variety of areas, with particular emphasis on environmental philosophy, broadly construed.
+A hermeneutic philosopher, his interdisciplinary teaching and scholarship explore a wide variety of areas, with particular emphasis on environmental philosophy, ethics, and philosophy of religion.

 Boston College: Ph.D., Philosophy

 University of California, Los Angeles: B.A., Political Science

 Areas of Expertise (8)

 - Society for Continental Philosophy and Theology